-On 9th June, 2011, only a few days ago, we had our one-year anniversary of being on the road.
-For a full 12 months we’ve travelled the globe, living city to city, building the Globetrooper website, and experiencing life with no fixed address.
+On 9th June 2011, only a few days ago, we had our one-year anniversary of being on the road.
+For a full 12 months, our global travel includes: living city to city, building the Globetrooper website, and experiencing life with no fixed address.

 Do we miss home?
 Are we sick of travel?
 Will we settle somewhere soon?
 Where would we settle?
 What would we do differently?
 What did we do right?
 Can this continue forever?